Ricordy/SL-SmartContracts/README.md

 SLBase is the 2nd contract from the  inheritance schema.

-- Centralizes information on this contract, making sure that all of the ERC1155 communications and memory writting calls happens through here
+- Centralizes information on this contract, making sure that all of the ERC1155 communications and memory writing calls happen through here
 - Implements core functions and instantiates unimplemented functions for later contracts in the line to implement
 - Here is where all the information of the SLCore schema is stored.

-**Contract Deployment :**
+**Contract Deployment:**

 1. This contract should not be deployed by itself, it should rather be imported by the next contract in the list, SLLevels.

 **Logic for claiming a piece/level**

-1. This functions cannot be called, they are called later by user callable function.
+1. These functions cannot be called, they are called later by user callable function.
 2. This action happens through:

 ```solidity